jspuij/TwokaB/docs/pages/wpftutorial.md

 creating in these tutorials.
 The code for the start can be found in [this branch](https://github.com/jspuij/BlazorWebViewTutorial/tree/1_prepare).

+> Due to the Coronavirus Edge 82 (based on Chrome 82) has not been released.
+This is unfortunate, because this project has been upgraded to the latest Edge SDK in anticipation of its release.
+For now you can use this Control with the Dev / Canary builds of Edge, or use it with the old Edge.
+It will fall back to the old Edge automatically.

 ## Add a WPF .NET Core Project.

 Let's start by adding a WPF .NET Core Project to the solution.
 Perform the following